YannMagnin/vxGOS/README.md

 ## Special thanks

-A big thanks to [Lephenixnoir](https://silent-tower.net/research/) who helped me and allowing me to temporarily use its `kmalloc` implementation !
+A big thanks to [Lephenixnoir](https://silent-tower.net/research/) who helped me a lot and allowing me to use its `kmalloc` implementation !